 Priscilla Tomlinson is an expert in the fields of risk assessment, risk management, and risk communication.
 She has over 20 years of experience in the fields of risk assessment, toxicology, and hazardous waste.
 She has taught classes covering 2001 MTCA revisions and has applied MTCA rules at numerous cleanup sites.

 What to Bring

-Please bring a pen or pencil, and notepad if you would like to take notes (you may also choose to take notes in your book).
+If you will be using the provided PDF book, please bring a laptop or table to view it, or printouts of the material.
 Lunch will be on your own, but drinks and snacks will be provided throughout the day.

 In order to guarantee a space in a course, the tuition must be paid in full TWO WEEKS before the first day of the course by either check or credit card.
 State and government agencies paying with a purchase order are allowed payment under the two-week time frame if a copy of the purchase order is received by NWETC.

 If You Need to Cancel

 *Please note that attendee replacement is welcome at any time

 To request disability accommodations, please contact us at [email protected] or 425-270-3274 at least 30 days prior to the event.